 The Group strives to provide a high quality and safe environment for breeding and raising horses.
 Horses are provided with adequate space for free movement in their paddocks and stables.
 Stable walls are lined with rubber matting for prevention of unnecessary accidents and comfort of horses.
 Breeding takes place in separate shelters in which stallions are provided with a safe breeding ground with privacy.
 The stud farms have daily procedures on horse check and monitoring to ensure that horses are in good health conditions.
 Employees will immediately contact independent veterinarians for a thorough health check, consultation or treatment if necessary.
-Veterinary drugs and medications are stored in onsite hospital which only allows access of authorized employees and veterinarians.
+Veterinary drugs and medications are stored in on-site hospital which only allows access of authorized employees and veterinarians.
+All the drugs and medication purchased must be registered by veteran with proper labelling with dosage and application.
+Strictly comply with the laws related to racing and breeding practice as set out by Racing Victoria.
 Regular faecal sampling and vaccination prevent parasite attacks, viral or other diseases in horses.